-Humble, rustic, easy to make, this Coconetes recipe (Rustic Coconut Cookies) has a good reason to become part of your coconut repertoire.
+Humble, rustic, easy to make, this Dominican coconetes recipe (rustic coconut cookies) has a good reason to become part of your coconut repertoire.

-Coconetes (rustic coconut cookies) are very popular in the Dominican Republic.
+Dominican coconetes (rustic coconut cookies, sometimes called conconetes) are very popular in the Dominican Republic.
 You can walk to any colmado (corner store) and you will in all likelihood find them.

 The reason I have called them rustic coconut cookies is because they have a rustic texture, a little bit on the dry side.
 That doesn't mean that they aren't full of flavor, after all with all that coconut it's impossible not to be delicious.

-Another, not so nice, name for these are añugaperros, or dog-chokers.
-Yeah, I know, that is a bizarre name.
+Aside from coconetes, conconetes or masitas, another not-so-nice name for these are añugaperros, or dog-chokers.
+Yeah, I know, that is one of our most bizarre food names.

 About our recipe